syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 ## Enabling Client Side Validation

-We have to refer to the required jQuery validation scripts to perform Client-side Validation before postback when form is submitted.
+Refer to the required jQuery validation scripts to perform Client-side Validation before postback, when the form is submitted.
 This can be enabled or disabled by ClientValidationEnabled key in app settings of web.config file.

 In this section, how to perform Client-Side Validation for DropDownList control with DataAnnotations attribute is explained.